V-Carve, Dovetail, Corner Rounder and Round Over Bits

 – It starts figuring out the effective diameter based on the angle of the V-Bit (30, 45, 60, or 90 are the commonly available tip angles) and the diameter.
 That will cause it to figure out the rpm and feedrate differently.

 – Equally as important, it will dial back the feedrate quite a lot to account for the fact that the pointed tip is more delicate than a typical endmill.
 If you’re working with really nasty material (tough stainless or the like), you might consider using the gas pedal (Tortoise and Hare slider) to go a little more conservative.

 That’s all there is to it.
 If you don’t use G-Wizard, you can see that the trig needed to figure out the effective diameter is pretty simple.

 BTW, 2linc is a great manufacturer for all things engraving and is one seller of V-Bits.
 There’s more there than engraving, but take a look for tips.
 I bring them up because one of the things they mention for CNC’ers is you can run a lot higher feedrates if you use one of their spring-loaded holders for your V-Bits.
 G-Wizard’s Feeds and Speeds for V-Bits assume a rigid holder, but you can double the feedrate if you have a spring-loaded holder.
 I assume the spring-loaded holder helps cushion the V-Bit’s delicate tip from undue shocks and lets it sort of find its own feedrate that works by backing off the depth if there is too much force involved.
 It also allows the engraving to follow a contour if you aren’t engraving a flat surface.

 If you’re not a registered G-Wizard user and you’d like to try our free 30-day trial, check it out on this page.

-Chamfer and Corner Rounding Bit Feeds and Speeds
+Corner Rounding Bit Feeds and Speeds

 Corner Rounding tools are used to apply a radius instead of a chamfer to the edge: